 "I'm doing this because I want to make a difference to the people of my state," Bayh said.
 "If I've got to put up with some of the nasty politics, well, then so be it."

-Putting Indiana in their likely win column was a major coup for Democrats in this year's costly fight for Senate control.
+Putting Indiana in their likely win column would be a major coup for Democrats in this year's costly fight for Senate control.
 Republicans command a slim 54-46 majority, and Democrats need to pick up four seats to take back power if they hang onto the White House.
 The electoral map greatly favors Democrats this year, and Republicans are on defense on unfavorable terrain in a half-dozen states, including Illinois and Wisconsin, where Democrats lead in the polls.

 The Wisconsin race also features a former senator trying to make a comeback, although Democrat Russ Feingold lost to the man he is now trying to replace, GOP Sen. Ron Johnson.